 The conversion of the silos into high tech boardrooms and the construction of office floors dedicated to decentralized company HQ would also bring new life into the area.

-I would like to thank Martin Rico for creating the images of the PDM25 concept.
+The PDM25 concept was imagined in February 2019 by Charles Bombardier and designed by Martin Rico.
 He studied design at the University of Buenos Aires and works as an Industrial Designer for the Internation Civil Aviation Organization (ICAO).
 If you have a concept idea about the Future of Aviation and would like to share it with the world, please visit the ICAO’s contest website.